fastlane/fastlane/Deliverfile.md

 ##### secondary_category
 The english name of the secondary category you want to set

+##### primary_subcategories
+The array of english names of the primary sub categories you want to set

+##### secondary_subcategories
+The array of english names of the secondary sub categories you want to set

 ##### automatic_release
 Should the app be released to all users once Apple approves it?
 If set to no, you'll have to manually release the update once it got approved.